microsoft/aed-content-nasa-su20/Learn/launch-project/3-build-machine-learning-model/includes/2-featurization.md

 # Exercise - Determine Features to Include in a Machine Learning Model

+To begin training our machine learning model, we will start by teaching the computer what parts of the data to look at to make predictions.
+We know that the column that we are interested in the model to predict is the "Launched" column, so we will extract this column and store it in a variable.

+Next, we will remove some of the columns that are not needed for making this prediction.
+Columns like "Name" are great for humans to give us more context about the data, but they are pretty unnecessary for computers.
+In this example, we are very interested in the columns involving wind speed, conditions, and precipitation.

 ```Python
 # First we select the output we are interested in, in this case "launch" yes and no's.
 y=lanch_data['Launched?']